Uniforms of the Luftwaffe (1935–1945): Officers’ uniform

 Officers’ uniforms had an embroidered Luftwaffe eagle over the wearer's right breast pocket.
 Headgear saw further use of the aluminium coiled wire in the embroidered cockades, oak leaves, wings, chin cords and a smaller Luftwaffe eagle together with aluminium effect piping.
 Collars were edged in twisted aluminium cording and the four patch pocket tunics had aluminium pebbled buttons.

 Service dress uniform

 The Luftwaffe uniform Fliegerbluse is made in blue-grey wool and is hip length.
 All three models of Luftwaffe Fliegerbluse are fly-fronted with no visible buttons.
 The German Luftwaffe Tuchrock tunic has a falling collar with deep lapels and five buttons.
 The Luftwaffe uniform Tuchrock has four pleated pockets with square flaps.
-Luftwaffe uniform Waffenrock tunic is made in blue grey wool and closely matches the design of the Wehrmacht M 1935 tunic in construction.
-The Waffenrock tunic has four pleated pockets with pointed flaps and the lower two pockets on the skirt are pouch pockets.
-The officers' Luftwaffe uniform Waffenrock tunic has deep turn-back cuffs coming to the mid-forearm and a five-button front.

 Luftwaffe jackets

 The Luftwaffe Leather Pilots’ Jacket were made in black or dark brown very thin split cowhide.
 The jacket is waist length with zip front.
 It has two zip chest pockets and two pockets under the ribs with pointed flap closure.
 The jacket features and standard tailored collar.
 Luftwaffe produced greatcoats made from heavy blue-grey wool fabric.
 It is double-breasted, has two rows of six metal buttons and reaches to mid-calf.
 There is a cloth half-belt with two buttons in the rear of the waist, and a central rear vent hidden in an inverted pleat which reaches from the hem to the waist.
 It has two slanted slash pockets just below the waist with rounded flaps.